danielecook/Awesome-Bioinformatics/README.md

 ### Bioinformatics on GitHub

 - [Awesome-alternative-splicing](https://github.com/HussainAther/awesome-alternative-splicing) - List of resources on alternative splicing including software, databases, and other tools..
+- [Bioinformatics Notebook](https://github.com/rnnh/bioinfo-notebook) - Scripts for bioinformatics pipelines, with quick start guides for programs and video demonstrations.

 ### Sequencing